Class: RE2::Regexp

 re2_matchdata *m;

-VALUE text, number_of_submatches;
+VALUE text, options;

-rb_scan_args(argc, argv, "11", &text, &number_of_submatches);
+rb_scan_args(argc, argv, "11", &text, &options);

 /* Ensure text is a string. */